 Symptoms of PSHB attack and fungus infection differ among tree species.
 For illustrations of the symptoms on various species, visit www.eskalenlab.ucr.edu

 Some California ecosystems are at particular risk because they are dominated by susceptible tree or shrub species.
 These vulnerable ecosystems are mixed evergreen forests, oak woodlands, foothill woodlands, & riparian habitats (Eskalen et al. 2016).
-Already, the Kuroshio shot hole borer (KSHB) is causing considerable damage in the Tijuana River valley along the California-Mexico border.
-An estimated 70% of willows in the riparian area – more than 280,000 trees – are infested; half of these have already suffered severe damage (Boland 2016).
 In San Diego County alone, more than 58,000 acres of riparian woodlands are at risk (California Forest Pest Council).
 The U.S. Fish and Wildlife Service is concerned that loss of riparian willows will undermine efforts to protect the least Bell’s vireo, an endangered bird species.

 For more information on these pests, please visit: